Heartbeat bill: Legal challenges

-Arkansas lawsuit
+Arkansas

 On May 27, 2015, the Eighth Circuit Court of Appeals affirmed a lower court ruling and permanently blocked the law from being enforced.
 In January 2016, The U.S. Supreme Court declined to review the case, leaving the Eighth Circuit's ruling in place.

-Iowa lawsuit
+Iowa

 On May 15, 2018, eleven days after Iowa Governor, Kim Reynolds, signed SF 359 into law, Planned Parenthood of the Heartland, Inc., Jill Meadows, and Emma Goldman Clinic (petitioners) filed a lawsuit seeking declaratory and injunctive relief in state court arguing the fetal heartbeat law violated the Iowa State Constitution.
 On June 1, 2018, Polk County District Court Judge Michael Huppert entered a preliminary injunction which temporarily blocked the law from going into effect.
 On January 22, 2019, the county district judge declared the law to be in violation of the Iowa Constitution and entered a permanent injunction prohibiting its enforcement.
 In holding the law unconstitutional the judge cited the Iowa Supreme Court's 2018 ruling in a challenge to a different abortion-restriction in which the state's court of last resort held that "a woman's right to decide whether to terminate a pregnancy is a fundamental right under the Iowa Constitution."
 Anti-abortion proponents have said they hope this litigation creates a pathway for Roe v.
 Wade to be reexamined by the U.S. Supreme Court, but University of Iowa law professor Paul Gowder and other legal experts have said that it is almost impossible that it could end up in front of the U.S. Supreme Court, as the U.S. Supreme Court does not review Supreme Court decisions concerning state constitutional questions.

 In response to Judge Michael Huppert's ruling that Iowa's heartbeat abortion ban violates the state Constitution, anti-abortion legislators have filed legislation to amend the state constitution to state "that the Constitution of the State of Iowa does not secure or protect a right to or require the funding of abortion."
 The resolutions proposing to amend Iowa's constitution are SJR 9 and HJR 5 which were filed on January 24, 2019, and February 6, 2019, respectively.

-Kentucky lawsuit
+Kentucky

 Kentucky already has three lawsuits over abortion restrictions.

-North Dakota lawsuit
+North Dakota

 In July 2015, the Eighth Circuit Court of Appeals affirmed a lower court decision blocking HB 1456 from going into effect.
 The U.S. Supreme Court declined to review the case and the law remains permanently blocked.

-South Carolina lawsuit
+South Carolina

 In August 2022, the South Carolina Supreme Court temporarily granted an injunction suspending the law until it could make a ruling on the constitutionality of the law.

-In January 2023, the court overturned the law in a 3-2 split decision, ruling that the 2022 six-week abortion ban violates a woman's right to privacy which is granted by the state constitution.
+In January 2023, the court overturned the law in a 3–2 split decision, ruling that the 2022 six-week abortion ban violates a woman's right to privacy which is granted by the state constitution.

-Texas lawsuits
+Texas

 There have been multiple lawsuits challenging enforcement of the 2021 Texas Heartbeat Act.
 Several of these are still pending or active.